levieggert/KeyboardAssistant/README.md

 3. positionConstraint: There are 2 types of position constraints. (viewTopToTopOfScreen and viewBottomToTopOfKeyboard) which define how to position an input item.
 Either position the top of the view to the top of the screen or the bottom of the view to the top of the keyboard.
 4. positionOffset: This is an offset that will be applied after the view is positioned by the position constraint.
 So if you use the position constraint viewTopToTopOfScreen, the view top will get positioned to the top of the device screen and then offset by the position offset.
 5. bottomConstraint: This is the scrollview's bottom constraint.
 It is set to the top of the keyboard.
 This allows user's to scroll through all subviews without the keyboard interfering.
 6. bottomConstraintLayoutView: This is required for changing the position of the bottomConstraint.
-In most cases this will be the UIViewController's view property because it is the parent of the UIScrollView's bottom constraint.
+In most cases this will be the controller view property because it is the parent of the UIScrollView's bottom constraint.
 ```swift
 import UIKit